haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 <details>
 <summary>High level design of external payments (i.e., cross-chain payments).</summary>

-**External Incoming Payments.** The following diagram describes the high-level design of an external incoming payment, e.g., a user sending 100 USDT from
+**External Incoming Payments (deposits).** The following diagram describes the high-level design of an external incoming payment, e.g., a user sending 100 USDT from
 Ethereum to the 1Money Network.
 Here is the step by step flow:

 * The user logs in on the 1Money frontend with Metamask wallet (or other EVM-based wallet).